tylerTaerak/DnD5eDMTool/src/README.md

 Some problems that might appear when compiling or running are as follows:

 * This code was written and compiled on my machine using JDK 10.0.2, for use with JavaFX.
-It may not compile if done with later versions
+It may not compile if done with later versions, due to lack of JavaFX.
+You may need to manually install the JavaFX package for the program to work

 * The code was written in the JetBeans IntelliJ IDE.
 Pathing issues came up a little bit during development (full fixes will be added in version 0.9).
 To alleviate this problem for now, there has been a constant defined in the DMTool.java and MonsterDirectory.java files, which can be modified manually to direct the file streams to the correct directories